gillescochez/laboite/README.md

 # Setting callbacks

-In la boite you can attached callbacks to every single methods inside the plugin, this is because laboite use an internal call method, which well call methods.
-This function is also use for logging and as it posses the method reference it can look inside the callbacks object for method begining by the same reference and ending with Before or After (obviosuly depending on if you want the callback executed before or after the function).
+In la boite you can attached callbacks to every single methods inside the plugin, this is because laboite use an internal call method, which well, call methods.
+This function is also use for logging and as it can look inside the callbacks object for method begining by the same reference and ending with Before or After (obviosuly depending on if you want the callback executed before or after the called method).

 This allows for a great amount of customization.